man freezer

 £17.99 – New Look

 Wear light clothing.
 Be sure to wear a wide-brimmed hat to protect your face, ears, and neck.
-These areas are especially sensitive and prone to sun damage in a heatwave, so keep it covered.
-Also, make sure the sunglasses you wear to protect your eyes.
+These areas are especially sensitive and prone to sun damage in a heatwave, so keep them covered.
+Also, make sure you wear sunglasses to protect your eyes.

 Go shopping heatwave

 As a rule, I hate shopping.
 Yet when I stepped into the cool oasis that was Aldi today, I felt blessed.
-Cool air, freezers, this is the one time that you should go shopping.
-I have bought lots of melons, grapes, ice-creams to keep myself hydrated in this heatwave.
-You will find me outside dining al fresco enjoying the sunshine!
+Cool air, freezers – this is the one time that you should go shopping.
+I have bought lots of melons, grapes, and ice cream to keep myself hydrated in this heatwave.
+I may have also been seen loitering around the freezer section for waaay too long.

 Brockwell Lido heatwave